gallantries/video-library/docs/events/mtb-ngs/program.md

           description: Principles of drug resistance detection from genomic data
           length: 20m
           video: Ddwt-_gQR2M

+          other:
+            -label:Assessment
+             value:"**Finished watching the webinar as part of the Mtb NGS training event?** Share your thoughts with us [here](https://docs.google.com/document/d/1WnvgYtTUOJGxTUEQCL0-HOlHNkqo293LaqaGB9EKojM/edit#heading=h.bs9dcv9mioqd)"
           note: |
-            **Finished watching the webinar as part of the Mtb NGS training event?** Share your thoughts with us [here](https://docs.google.com/document/d/1WnvgYtTUOJGxTUEQCL0-HOlHNkqo293LaqaGB9EKojM/edit#heading=h.bs9dcv9mioqd)

             *The completion of this assessment is a requirement for the certificate of attendance.*

       - external:
           title: 'Webinar: "Phylogenetic" mutations'
           author: Galo A. Goig
           description: |
-            This video will introduce two types of mutations to take into account when studying drug resistance patterns
+            This video will introduce one special type of mutations to take into account when studying drug resistance patterns
           length: 15m
           video: 1ps_o5rpnmw
+          other:
+            -label:Assessment
+             value:"**Finished watching as part of the Mtb NGS training event?** Share your thoughts with us [here](https://docs.google.com/document/d/1I341zrHJdAn5BEtrtc1KmJZ_x_lez_EWA75iTFBq-R4/edit#)"
            note: |
-            **Finished watching as part of the Mtb NGS training event?** Share your thoughts with us [here](https://docs.google.com/document/d/1I341zrHJdAn5BEtrtc1KmJZ_x_lez_EWA75iTFBq-R4/edit#)

             *The completion of this assessment is a requirement for the certificate of attendance.*
       - external:
           title: "Webinar: The concept of clustering"